 Success in aesthetic nasal reconstruction is earned through careful planning and deliberate choices.
 It is as much about what you don't do as what you do.

 Planning is paramount, and the best plans are derived from understanding and practicing the tried-and-true principles outlined in Aesthetic Nasal Reconstruction Principles and Practice.

-In this two-volume set, Dr. Frederick Menick shares invaluable lessons from his 35-year clinical practice as well as the secrets of his pioneering techniques.
+In this two-volume set, Dr. Frederick Menick shares his pioneering techniques and invaluable lessons from his 35-year clinical practice.

 Based on a principled approach to repair, you’ll learn how to: